Management Audit

 WHEN TO CONSIDER A MANAGEMENT AUDIT?

-A Management Audit is suitable for a situation in which a broad and deep understanding of the management team’s abilities, readiness for change and level of cooperation must be obtained.
-A Management Audit is also valuable in situations where a broader strategic change is planned, where the company underperforms without a discernible reason or, for example, turnover or sick leaves increase.
-When a new manager starts, the management audit supports a swift leadership transition and onboarding.
+A Management Audit is appropriate when you need a broad and deep understanding of a management team’s capabilities, readiness for change, and level of cooperation.
+It is also valuable when a broader strategic change is planned, when performance is weak without a clear cause, or when turnover or sick leave is rising.
+When a new manager starts, a Management Audit supports leadership transition and onboarding.

 SCCG’S MANAGEMENT AUDIT